shortjij/MyPortfolio/content/post/hello-world/index.md

 - provide resources to linguistics (i.e programs, small lessons)
 - lessons for using R in general.

-**what program ideas do I have:**
+**what program have I made:**
-- One idea I have is specifically for Praat in regards to help make it more efficient.
-    - make it easier to correct mistakes when defining an important characterstic.
+- A Graphing App using Shiny
+    - you can upload a csv file, select your X and Y variables and plot (still looking into that)
-- A swirl program detailing the basics of a concept I may have found hard at first (i.e forloops/ifelse statements)
+- A swirl program detailing the basics of a concept I have found hard at first: forloops
+    - Talks about the way a forloop is written and why would we use one
+    - will get more questions further on
+- String information function
+    - Uses regular expressions to give you the # of words and # of vowels in the string input.

 ## Extra Information